-Help you to manage difficult situations that arise in your practice.
-A common example is uncertainty about whether it is lawful to provide medication for pain and symptom relief to a person.
+• Help you to manage difficult situations that arise in your practice.
+A common example is uncertainty about whether it is lawful to provide palliative medication to a person for pain and symptom relief.
 Knowing the law can help you understand what action is allowed, and enable you to provide appropriate care.

-- Improve your communication with older people, their families and substitute decision-makers.
-Disputes about treatment and care can often arise because of different understandings about the law. - Enhance your confidence and ability to support people receiving aged care, their families, or your colleagues where legal issues arise.
-An example is a resident seeking your help to make an Advance Care Directive. - Prevent legal risk.
-Better legal knowledge can help you to act lawfully, and reduce the risk of criminal or civil liability.
+- Reduce your legal risk.
+Better legal knowledge can help you to act lawfully, and reduce the risk of criminal or civil liability. - Improve your communication with individuals, their families and substitute decision-makers.
+Disputes about treatment decisions can often arise because of different understandings about the law. - Enhance your confidence and ability to support people receiving aged care and their families, or your colleagues where legal issues arise.
+An example is a resident seeking your help to undertake Advance Care Planning.